carlos-lopez-garces/carlos-lopez-garces.github.io/_posts/2020-02-07-ray-tracing-in-one-weekend.markdown

 ![](/assets/2020-02-07-ray-tracing-in-one-weekend/8.png)
 {: style="text-align: center;"}

-## Front faces and back faces
+### Front faces and back faces

 For certain kinds of objects, it's important to be able to tell if, at a given hit point, the ray is coming from inside the surface or outside the surface.
 For most opaque surfaces, the only hit point that matters is the one where the ray is coming from outside the surface.
 In some translucent objects, though, like balls of glass, the other hit point also matters.

 One way to tell is to look at the relative directions of the normal and the ray: if they go in opposite directions about a line tangent to the surface, then the ray is ***incoming*** and comes from outside the surface; if they go in the same general direction about the tangent line, the ray is ***outgoing*** and comes from inside the surface.

-The sign of the cosine of the angle between the normal and the ray tells you: affixing the normal and the tangent line, if the angle between the normal and the ray is between $$90\degree$$ and $$270\degree$$ ($$\pi/2$$ and $$3\pi/2$$), the ray is on the other side of the tangent line; if the angle is between $$270\degree$$ and $$90\degree$$, the ray is on the same side of the tangent line as the normal:
+If the angle between the normal and the ray is between $$90\degree$$ and $$270\degree$$ ($$\pi/2$$ and $$3\pi/2$$), the ray is on the other side of the tangent line; if the angle is between $$270\degree$$ and $$90\degree$$, the ray is on the same side of the tangent line as the normal.

 ![](/assets/2020-02-07-ray-tracing-in-one-weekend/9.jpg)
 {: style="text-align: center;"}

 As always, we use $$r(t) \sdot N$$ to compute the cosine of the angle between the ray and the normal.
-If we divide the plane in 4 quadrants, aligning the horizontal axis with the ray vector (and forgetting about the tangent line for a second), we see that the cosine is negative in quadrants II and III, and positive in quadrants IV and I.
+If we divide the plane in 4 quadrants, aligning the horizontal axis with the ray vector (and forgetting about the tangent line for a second), we see that the cosine is negative in quadrants II and III, and positive in quadrants IV and I. The sign thus tells us the side the ray is coming from.

 ![](/assets/2020-02-07-ray-tracing-in-one-weekend/10.jpg)
 {: style="text-align: center;"}

-## Antialiasing
+### Antialiasing

-Aliasing is the jaggies along edges.
-Aliasing is solved by averaging multiple samples inside each pixel.  ***Stratified sampling*** is usually used.
+Aliasing is the result of sampling at a rate that doesn't match the frequency content of the scene.
+Here, aliasing is lessened by averaging multiple samples inside each pixel.

 ***One sample per pixel***
 {: style="text-align: center; width: 70%; margin: 0 auto; padding-bottom: 15px;"}